eawww/TungstenCarbide/game/rules/03-Gameplay.md

 - **Speed** - Roll 1d6 and add any speed bonuses to determine the number of spaces you can move.
 You can move up to this many spaces but need not move the full amount.
 - **Spring Traps** - If you move into a space where a trap has been placed, you must spring that trap (unless you have an item that allows you to avoid it) _even if you placed it_.
 If it is a trap card, resolve it with yourself as the target.
 If it is not a trap card, you may collect it as if it were a cache.
 - **Place Items** - You may place any item in your hand on any space you visit, including the ones you start and end on.
 These items may be placed as _caches_ or _traps_.
-- **Gather Caches** - You may gather cached item on any space you visit.
+- **Gather Caches** - You may gather cached items on any space you visit.
 Once gathered, you may look at it and choose to keep it in your hand or activate it.
 - **Battle Folks** - If, on your turn, you move into the same space as another player's character or one of their minions, you may engage them in _combat_.
+- **Dig** - On any turn, a player may attempt to manually dig through a wall.
+This is especially useful in the event of a cave-in when no proper digging items are available.
+There are two options available for digging out of a space:
+  - _Random digging_: If your aim is simply to get out of a space, you may strike out into a random direction.
+Roll _1d6_.
+If you roll a 6, select an adjacent space and roll an additional _1d6_.
+For your dice roll, move to the nth tile clockwise from the space you selected.
+(The space you selected for a roll of _1_, the space clockwise of the space you selected for a roll of _2_, etc.) If you end up not even going through a wall, it's not totally your fault; it's dark underground.
+  - _Directed digging_: If you want to get to a specific adjacent space, roll _2d6_.
+On a roll of 10-12, move to any adjacent space.

 ## Winning